The door locks behind you. You’re stuck in a small room. The clock starts ticking. The challenge: Can you and your friends find your way out?

 Oh, and the door here is never locked.
 You can leave whenever you want.
 Kinda takes the pressure off, for better or for worse.

 6811 W. 120th Ave., Suite B-1, Broomfield

-Themescape in Broomfield has two different escape rooms: Sector X and The Stolen Relic and the newest room, The Terminal.
+Themescape in Broomfield has two different escape rooms: The Stolen Relic and the newest room, The Terminal.
 The doors here are really locked, at least for the hour; they’re designed to simulate a situation where you need to escape.
 A third room, The Gate, is scheduled to open May 2019.

 This escape room claims to offer “live-action mystery” and have unique room designs, technological puzzles and custom-made props “unlike anything you’ve seen before.”
 Go on a weekday rather than a weekend to save a few bucks on the ticket.

 1 West Flatiron Crossing Drive, Broomfield

 Find this escape room at the Flatiron Crossing Mall in Broomfield.
 It’s also one of the bigger businesses, with four different rooms.
 The easier options are M.A.S.K. and Hive Mind.
 It gets harder with Specimen and The Curse.
 The latter is “based” in an ancient chamber in the jungle of Central America.
 Puzzah also has a Denver branch.

 Puzzah has both 60-minute and 30-minute challenges, in case you want to puzzle in a rush.